-Neufeld does his best to provide such guidance with continuing observation.
+Neufeld does his best to provide such guidance with continuous observation.
 The good news for would-be travelers is that “peak color” is a peculiarly local condition depending on the local weather, the mix of trees, the elevation above sea level, and the distance from the equator.

 Fall color starts earlier at higher altitudes and in northern regions than it does in lower elevations or farther south.
 Apply these rules to a map of North America and it is possible to zigzag north to south, higher to a lower altitude to extend fall color viewing for nearly six weeks, maybe longer.
 Fall color is about location, location, location—and good timing!

 Where palm trees, live oaks, and cactus grow, there is little to “rake home about” in autumn.
 The Gulf Coast and the arid southwest are mostly fall-colorless.